Spend less at the pump!

 Washington State has more public vanpools than anywhere in the country.
 Vanpools eliminate more than 12,400 vehicles every day from the region's crowded roadways, reducing single-lane traffic by about 6.3 hours during each commute period.

-A vanpool is a group of 5 to 15 sharing the ride in a van provided by a transit agency.
+A vanpool is a group of 3 to 15 sharing the ride in a van provided by a transit agency.
 Transit agencies own, maintain, manage, insure and license the van.
-Each vanpool needs a volunteer driver, back-up driver and a bookkeeper, and a minimum of 5 riders.
+Each vanpool needs a volunteer driver, back-up driver and a bookkeeper.
 You don’t have to all work at the same place, but it helps to have start and end points that are near other riders.

-Or, you can join an existing vanpool by contacting the driver.
+Or you can join an existing vanpool by joining the Pierce Transit Vanpool Network.

 RideshareOnline.com can also help you hook up with all regional vans operating in your area based on your work schedule and location.